Gazelle Information Technologies

 As we look to the future sustainability is becoming a big focus for AI in supply lines.
 AI can help optimise routes to reduce carbon emissions, cut down on waste with predictive maintenance and make sustainable buying possible by looking at data from suppliers.
 As sustainability becomes more important to both businesses and customers AI will be a key part of making sure that supply chains are in line with environmental goals.

-In the end, the past of how AI has been used in the supply chain is a story of constant change.
+AI supply chain management has become the engine of the transformation from predictive analytics to at least some integration with Blockchain technologies.
+The past of how AI has been used in the supply chain is a story of constant change.
 From simple predictive analytics to complex automation AI has become an essential tool for businesses that want to improve their operations, cut costs,improve customer service, and handle the complicated supply chain of today.
 As AI technology keeps getting better its effects on supply lines are only going to get bigger changing the business world for years to come.